 After installing ROI Hunter Easy and connecting the AdWords account, you will see something like this in your AdWords campaigns administration.

 After installation, ROI Hunter Easy creates a lot of such baskets.
 Each basket represents a different activity of your visitors.
-You can find these stats on the lefthand side in Shared library and then clicking on Audience.
-You will see the Cart abandoners, the Category page visitors, the Product page visitors, and more.
-All the baskets, remarketing lists, represent the activity of your unique visitors in a given time frame (the past 7 days, 14 days, etc.)
+You can find these stats on the lefthand side in Audiences.
+You will see the Cart abandoners, the Category page visitors and the Product page visitors.

-Furthermore, it depends on the origin of the basket.
+Furthermore, it depends on the purpose of the remarketing list.
 Product view and Category view get filled much faster, because visitors come and go, and they often browse through a lot of product pages.
 There are fewer cart abandoners, however, so this bucket will probably be filled as the last one.

 But don't worry Google AdWords only charges you for the running ads.
 You won’t pay for the time when the buckets are being filled and ads do not show yet.

 Please note that the number of visitors you can see in the app may be delayed compared to the actual state of visits.
 This state is caused by AdWords which update the number with 1-2 days delay.

 If you want to see the current numbers available in AdWords click on one of your Audiences.
 There you can see a graph of recent visits and how many cookies are currently in your remarketing list.